 The only reason you back up is to be able to restore.
 If your server crashes, you need to be able to restore as fast as possible.
 In the event of a hardware or operating system error, if your data is on a local drive on that dead SQL Server, you’re going to take much longer to do a restore.
 You might be running into the datacenter to go pull out the hard drives, or maybe you might spend valuable time trying to resuscitate a dead operating system.

 Instead, if the backups are on a network share, you can immediately start restoring those backups onto an other server.
 The faster you can get back online after disaster strikes, the better you look.
 Then you can take your time troubleshooting the dead gear.

 Do you frequently refresh your development and testing SQL Servers from production backups?
 You can do this faster and with less impact to your production servers if those backup files live on a network share instead of on your production server.

 When you have multiple log shipping subscribers pointing to the same publisher, they all need to read those same backups from your central publisher server.
 The more subscribers you have, the more impact it is on the production publisher because all of those subscribers will be copying the data off the publisher.

 Save yourself performance by simply writing the backup to a network share in the first place.
 Then the write is done once, it’s off the production publisher, and it can go on doing what it needs to do: serve database users.

-If you’re writing backups to disk first, and then offloading those backups to tape, you suffer a performance hit whenever the tape backup agent connects to grab the backup files off local disk.
-You’ll get a performance improvement if you write those files off to the network to begin with, because then the tape backup software can grab the files off the network share – hammering your file server instead of your valuable database server.
+If you’re writing backups to disk first, and then offloading those backups to a cloud provider or tape, you suffer a performance hit whenever that backup agent connects to grab the backup files from local disk.
+You’ll get a performance improvement if you write those files off to the network to begin with, because then the backup software can grab the files off the network share – hammering your file server instead of your valuable database server.